EID Belgium: The Belgian ID card

 Cost savings for citizens and businesses

 Digital use, digital savings, and digital openness indexes can be found on Belgium's digital dashboard in English.

-Major eGov applications include Tax-On-Web, Police-On-Web, eBirth, Electronic Service Cheques, My File, and MyRent are being monitored, and savings measured year after year.
+Major eGov applications include Tax-On-Web, Police-On-Web, eBirth, Electronic Service Cheques, My File, and MyRent are being monitored, and savings are measured year after year.

 eID: a central link in the chain of trust in the country